Nazin/json-proxy/README.md

 ## API

-- `start(options)`: starts the server
+- `start(options)`: starts the server with provided `options`
-- `addController(path, controller)`: possibility to define custom controller on the server (i.e. replacing /config)
+- `addController(path, controller)`: possibility to define custom controller on the server (i.e. replacing `/config`)

 ## Developer Notes
-1. You can use `npm start` to run the proxy locally
+- You can use `npm start` to run the proxy locally
-1. Proxy runs on port 3005 by default to relay the communication to webservice.
-The /config endpoint can be used to adjust the configuration in simple UI
+- Proxy runs on port 3005 by default to relay the communication to webservice.
+The `/config` endpoint can be used to adjust the configuration in simple UI
-1. config.json defines rules and endpoints
+- `configs/proxy-config.json` defines rules and endpoints
+- `proxy-config.schema.json` defines how the above file should look like